-Although I specialize in the blues tradition—music, literature, culture—I teach a broad array of introductory and more advanced courses in American literature and the Southern Studies program.
+Although Gussow specializes in the blues tradition—music, literature, culture—He teaches a broad array of introductory and more advanced courses in American literature and the Southern Studies program.

 Research Interests

-My current research interests vary widely, from the archive of 20th century blues recordings that explicitly thematize cotton and the process through which the blues were globalized, to the problematics of racial representation in Ta-Nehisi Coates’s Between the World and Me, to images of the postmodern pastoral South in Buddy Jewell’s country music hit, “Sweet Southern Comfort.”
-My forthcoming book, Where We Are Now, mixes memoir with cultural criticism to explore the way that my interracial family in contemporary Mississippi and other contemporary instantiations of beloved community challenge fundamentalist conceptions of social justice that reify race and harden the color line.
+Adam Gussow's current research interests vary widely, from the archive of 20th century blues recordings that explicitly thematize cotton and the process through which the blues were globalized, to the problematics of racial representation in Ta-Nehisi Coates’s Between the World and Me, to images of the postmodern pastoral South in Buddy Jewell’s country music hit, “Sweet Southern Comfort.”
+His new book, My Family and I: A Mississippi Memoir, mixes memoir with cultural criticism to explore the way that his interracial family in contemporary Mississippi and other contemporary instantiations of beloved community challenge fundamentalist conceptions of social justice that reify racial categories and harden the color line.

 Biography

 Adam Gussow is a professor of English and Southern Studies.
 A member of the University of Mississippi faculty since 2002, he teaches courses in American and African American literature, the blues tradition, southern autobiography, the literature and culture of running, and related areas.
 He has published a number of books on the blues, including Seems Like Murder Here: Southern Violence and the Blues Tradition (2002), winner of the Holman Award from the Society for the Study of Southern Literature, and Beyond the Crossroads: The Devil and the Blues Tradition (2017), which won the Cawelti Award from the American Culture Association / Popular Culture Association and was voted “Best Blues Book of 2017” by the readership of Living Blues.
-His new book, Where We Are Now: Renewing the Dream of Beloved Community will be published by Emancipation Books in the spring of 2025.
+His new book, My Family and I: A Mississippi Memoir, was published by Emancipation Books in the spring of 2025.

 Publications